-This first site to be inscribed was the Temple of Apollo at Bassae in 1986, and the most recent are the Philippi, inscribed in 2016.
+This first site to be inscribed was the Temple of Apollo at Bassae in 1986, and the most recent is the Philippi, inscribed in 2016.
 There are an additional 14 sites on the Tentative List.

 Archaeological Site of Aigai (modern name Vergina)